venkuppu-chn/alex-test-2/.github/feature_template.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Test Cases cover  Path and Scalability
 - [ ] Testing was performed with RPM for both Happy and Non-Happy path
+- [ ] JIRA number/GitHub Issue added in PR title
+- [ ] Jira and state/status is updated and JIRA is updated with PR link

 # Error Handling and Logging
 - [ ] Is error handling done the correct way?
 - [ ] Are error messages user-friendly?

 # Impact Analysis
 - [ ] Will this code change impact different teams?

-# Review Checklist

-- [ ] JIRA number/GitHub Issue added to PR
-- [ ] PR is self reviewed
-- [ ] Jira and state/status is updated and JIRA is updated with PR link
-- [ ] Check if the description is clear and explained